What I have learnt, Episode Thirteen: Dragons, Fire, Swords, Things like that.

 How weird, and alarming, and burning is it, to realise that we will never, ever be here again?
 This thought makes me want to do some courageous shiz.

 Today, I am glad that my clothes smell of fire.
-And, that part of that song keeps playing through my mind, and I can’t seem to stop humming it: “Fire.
+“Fire.
 Won’t you // put out the flames?”

 With Salaam, Sadia, 2021.